 Numeric fields from both the IDENTIFICATION and MATRIX SECTIONS of the demographic records may be used.
-Review the User and Technical Documentation for these demographic files; or use the -p option of this program to print the MATRIX SECTION document (the demographic data fields).
-When substituting values from the numeric fields into the expression, \langle SPACE> characters are replaced by zero.
+Review the User and Technical Documentation for these demographic files; or use the -p option of this program to print the MATRIX SECTION document (the demographic data fields), or m.in.stf1.db3 to print a simplified list of IDENTIFICATION SECTION field names.
+When substituting values from the numeric fields into the expression, <SPACE> characters are replaced by zero.
 (Spaces, which are rare in the demographic data, are usually the result of missing values or restricted information).